How to Create Your First SaaS Demo Video

 Choose Your Video Style

-- Screen Recording: Captures your software interface directly, ideal for demonstrating features and functionality.
+- Captures your software interface directly

-- Live-Action: Features real people using your software, adding a personal touch and building trust.
+- Features real people using your software

 Choose the style that best suits your product and target audience.
+Understanding different video types helps you select the right format for your specific goals.

 Select the Right Tools: